frosk1/Panama_Express/README.md

     - Searcher: Processes the query through the inder files
     - Model: Contains the database class
     - View: Contains the grapical interface for the frontend
-    - COntroller: Interface for the Model and View
+    - Controller: Interface for the Model and View

 ### Contribution guidelines ###